albacoretuna/flowdock-desktop/README.md

 node indexa.js
 ```

-Your flowdock client will be ready in a folder named something like Flowdock-linux... in flowdock folder
+Your flowdock client will be ready in a folder named something like Flowdock-linux... in flowdock

 ### Supprted OS